Source: Facebook, Quora, Twitter("X"), Bluesky, blogs

 You may have noticed the emphasis on gradients ("information-sensitive gradients of well-being", "gradients of bliss", etc).
 Genome reformists are talking about a more civilized signalling system and motivational architecture, not getting indiscriminately "blissed out".

 Stress on gradients of well-being also serves another purpose: it's designed to reassure bioconservatives.
 Ratcheting up your hedonic set-point needn't threaten your deeply-held values and personal relationships, or entail surrendering your (perhaps very personal) conception of paradise to anyone else's vision of the ideal society.
-Rather, hedonic uplift just enriches your default quality of life. < I'm oversimplifying, of course.
-A biohappiness revolution really does threaten the values of people who think suffering is inherently ennobling, character-building and so forth.
-A biohappiness revolution also promises a world populated entirely by passionate life-lovers.
-Life-denying antinatalists, pessimists, nihilists, efilists, button-pressing negative utilitarians (etc) probably don't have a long-term future.
+Rather, hedonic uplift just enriches your default quality of life.

 [on Elon's X]